ryuukousho/Cog-RMH/README.md

 CUDA_VISIBLE_DEVICES=1 python main.py --model CogRMH --dataset GDELT --bias learn --s-delta-ind --n-head 2 --rank 20 --history-len 9 --test
 ```

+## Implementation & Evaluation Protocol

+The backbone architecture and evaluation pipeline of this repository are inherited from the upstream SOTA framework [ReTIN](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/cit2.12186).
+To ensure strict experimental consistency and a fair comparison of the relative gains brought by our proposed Cog-RMH, we follow the exact target-guided scoring setting established in the original upstream codebase.

+Researchers extending this line of work are advised to note the boundary between this inherited target-guided protocol and purely open-world TKG scoring setups.
+We appreciate the attention and feedback from our community colleagues.

 ## Acknowledgements

 The source codes take [ReTIN](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/cit2.12186) as the backbone to implement our proposed method.
 Please cite both our work and [ReTIN](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/cit2.12186) if you find this repository is helpful for your research.